Signs of Success

 CLF uses research-based key indicators to assess the impact of our programs.

-Students learn and practice: resilience; self-motivation; optimism and positivity; courage; integrity; emotional intelligence; ethics.
+Students learn and practice: resilience; self-motivation; optimism and positivity; courage; integrity; emotional intelligence; ethical decision-making.

-Students learn and practice: willingness to fail; openness to new experience; creative thinking; ability to pivot; breaking down big problems into smaller ones; confidence.
+Students learn and practice: seeing obstacles and failure as opportunities to learn and grow; openness to new experience; thinking creatively; breaking down big problems into smaller ones; confidence.

 working with others

-Students form healthy relationships with peers, mentors, and others.
+Students form healthy relationships with peers, mentors, and others, including people in authority.

 Students learn how to: communicate clearly; do their fair share of work; make others better at what they do.

-Students learn and practice: accountability; humility; negotiating; seeking advice.
+Students learn and practice: compassion, accountability; humility; negotiating; seeking and accepting advice.

-Students become aware of issues in their community.
+Students become aware of issues in their community and empowered to involve themselves in addressing those issues.

 Students learn and practice: believing in their ability to change a community for the better; engagement in problems at hand; ability to focus; passion; service.